-Enter your account information and choose what hosting package you want.
+Enter your account information.
 As you can see, you’re able to add an international address and phone number, so Bluehost is great even if you’re not American.

 You’ll also need to decide what extras you’d like – as you can see, the domain ‘whois’ privacy comes highly recommended (it basically stops your personal details being available online), and it’s only $9.99 for the whole year, so I’d definitely go for that option.
 The others are up to you (click ‘more information’ to find out what the options mean).

 Fill in your payment information, and you’re nearly done!